MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2024/04/devtools-124.md

 <!-- ====================================================================== -->
-## postMessage events are distinguished from other timeline events
+## postMessage events and handlers are distinguished from other events on the timeline

 <!-- Subtitle: Easily investigate performance issues related to post messages across various threads in applications.  -->